Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the action (set threshold), the resource (KMS contract wallet), the unit (wei), and the consequence (email alerts when balance drops below).
-This distinguishes it from sibling tools like check_balance or set_auto_recharge.
+The description clearly states the action (set threshold) and the resource (KMS contract wallet).
+It specifies the unit (wei) and the effect (email alerts fire).
+This distinguishes it from sibling tools like check_balance or drain_contract_wallet.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.